-Story of The Irish Claddagh Ring
+The Story Behind the Irish Claddagh Ring

 Her husband was a wealthy Spanish merchant who traded with the city of Galway.
-When he died, she returned to Galway and used her fortune to build bridges in Galway and Sligo.
-She also went on to marry the Mayor of Galway, Oliver Og French, in 1596.
+After her husband died, she returned to Galway and used her fortune to build bridges in Galway and Sligo.
+She later went on to marry the Mayor of Galway, Oliver Og French, in 1596.

 What is the correct way to wear an Irish Claddagh Ring?